arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/image-flashing/content.md

 ---
 beta: true
-title: 'How to flash your Portenta X8'
+title: 'How to Flash your Portenta X8'
 description: 'This tutorial teaches you how to flash your Portenta X8 through USB'
-difficulty: intermediate
+difficulty: 'intermediate'
 tags:
   - Embedded Linux
   - Flashing